-Embark on a 10 to 11 days journey to witness Sikkim’s natural beauty.
-Walk along the rugged paths, which are dotted with the lovely species of birds and Rhododendrons found in Sikkim.
-There will be many Oak and Rhododendron forests along the way surrounded by nothing but mesmerizing views.
-This trek is perfect for beginners and intermediate trekkers as the altitude is not that high and gives you the perfect start for your future trekking journeys.
+Embark on a 10 to 11 days journey to witness Sikkim's natural beauty.
+Walk along the rugged paths dotted with the lovely species of birds and Rhododendrons found in Sikkim.
+There will be many Oak and Rhododendron forests along the way, surrounded by nothing but mesmerizing views.
+This trek is perfect for beginners and intermediate trekkers as the altitude is not that high and gives you the ideal start for your future trekking journeys.
 Apart from this, you will witness the beautiful Himalayas and explore the local villages of Sikkim.

 Best time to trek: April to mid-May